 1. Click on the device in the dashboard

 2. Go to the settings page (click the gear icon)

-6. Wait 3 minutes, this lets the device collect the newly calibrated data (since it takes into account the dew point, humidity will change as well).
+5. Wait 3 minutes (13 minutes if on batteries), this lets the device collect the newly calibrated data (since it takes into account the dew point, humidity will change as well).

 10. Enjoy your newly re-calibrated Pulse.
 You shouldn't have to re-calibrate for a long time, as the sensor has good temporal stability, however, if the conditions of your grow change significantly (new lighting setup, different HVAC / fans, etc), it might be worth revisiting.